wasdi-cloud/COPLAC-Hydromet-Hazards/index.rst

 About the Specialised Processing Environment
 ----------------------------------------------

-The specialised Processing Environment (PE)  is an open source platform to support  Hydromet Hazard applications with EO based services using data from the Copernicus Sentinel missions.
+The :raw-html:`<a href="https://coplac.wasdi.net/#/login-coplac" target="_blank">Specialised Processing Environment (PE)</a>`
+is an open source platform to support  Hydromet Hazard applications with EO based services using data from the Copernicus Sentinel missions.
-This is complementary to the `CopernicusLAC Platform <https://www.copernicuslac.terradue.com/cms-viewer>`_.
+This is complementary to the :raw-html:`<a href="https://www.copernicuslac.terradue.com/cms-viewer" target="_blank">CopernicusLAC Platform</a>`.

 Hydromet Hazards Services
 ---------------------------